pkuehnel/TeslaSolarCharger/README.md

 ### Setting up TeslaMate including TeslaSolarCharger

-So set up TeslaSolarCharger you have to create a `docker-compose.yml`(name is important!) file in a new directory.
+To set up TeslaSolarCharger you have to create a `docker-compose.yml` (name is important!) file in a new directory.
 Note: During the setup some additional data folders to persist data will be created in that folder, so it is recommended to use a new directory for your `docker-compose.yml`.

 #### docker-compose.yml content